-By Elana Boiskin, JEwish Chaplaincy Services Coordinator
+By Elana Boiskin, Former Jewish Chaplaincy Services Coordinator

 Now, more than ever, people are turning to their rabbis and religious leaders to seek consolation in times of ill health, mourning, loss and loneliness.
 Research shows that baby boomers, many of whom rejected religion when they were young, often engage in a spiritual reevaluation, a search for meaning.
 As the population advances in age, the field of spiritual care becomes a key component of health and healing.